Preparing for an Optimization

 The Minimum center freq, Hz and Maximum center freq, Hz Fields

 The minimum and maximum center frequency limit values are placed into the subwoofer input PEQ filters.
-Unless you have a compelling reason not to do so, these limits should be set to the same values as the minimum and maximum optimization frequency specified on the Criteria property page.
+Unless you have a compelling reason not to do so, these limits should be set to the same values as the minimum and maximum optimization frequency specified on the General Options property page.

 The Minimum Q and Maximum Q Fields